SeabookChen/seabookchen.net/_posts/2014-01-31-test-wysiwyg-editors-using-selenium-webdriver.md

 tinymce_btn_numbered_list.click
 {% endhighlight %}

-### <a id="switch-into-input-iframe"></a>Switch into input iframe
+### Switch into input iframe

 Although CKEditor and TinyMCE are initialized with `<textarea>` tag, the editor body is actually constructed within an `<iframe>`, which is still technically a web element, but all elements inside can only be accessed by WebDriver after switching into the iframe.
 As seen in the HTML mark up below,
 CKEditor's iframe can be identified using `class`, while TinyMCE's can be located by `id` directly.
 Equivalent CSS Selectors and XPaths also exist if needed.

-Markup for CKEditor's body: <button class="show-hidden">{{ site.translations.show }}</button>
+Markup for CKEditor's body: <a class="show-hidden">{{ site.translations.show }}</a>

 {% hide %}
 {% highlight html %}
 <iframe src="" frameborder="0" class="cke_wysiwyg_frame cke_reset" title="Rich Text Editor, ckeditor">